The Elephant

 “We have seen an increase in poaching attempts, especially targeting elephants and pangolins,” says Bashir Hangi, UWA’s spokesperson.
 “Illegal wildlife trade remains a serious challenge, but technology is giving us new tools to fight back.”

-The 2024 Uganda Wildlife Authority (UWA) report highlights the impact of intensified operations against illegal poaching and other unlawful activities in Uganda’s protected areas.
+The 2024 UWA report highlights the impact of intensified operations against illegal poaching and other unlawful activities in Uganda’s protected areas.
 As a result, UWA arrested 2,145 suspects and recovered 10,190 assorted wildlife and wildlife products.

 Law enforcement teams also confiscated 30,578 poaching and trafficking implements, including 17 firearms, 13 magazines, and 174 rounds of ammunition.
 These were recovered from Murchison Falls Conservation Area (MFCA), Queen Elizabeth Conservation Area (QECA), Mount Elgon Conservation Area (MECA), Bwindi Mgahinga Conservation Area (BMCA), Gorilla Nest, and Kidepo Valley Conservation Area (KVCA).